Stephen M. White

-Stephen Mallory White (January 19, 1853 – February 21, 1901) was an American attorney and politician from California.
-A Democrat, he was most notable for his service as a U.S. Senator from 1893 to 1899.
+Stephen Mallory White (January 19, 1853 – February 21, 1901) was an American attorney and politician who was the 18th Lieutenant Governor of California from 1887 to 1891.
+A Democrat, he was a U.S. Senator from California from 1893 to 1899.

 A native of San Francisco, White graduated from Santa Clara College in 1871, studied law, and became an attorney in Los Angeles.
 He became active in politics, and served as Los Angeles County District Attorney and a member of the California Senate.
 White was elected the Senate's president pro tem, and when the lieutenant governor succeeded to the governorship after the incumbent's death, White was acting lieutenant governor for most of his state senate term.

 In 1893, the California legislature elected White to the United States Senate.
 He served one term and was chairman of the Committee on Irrigation and Reclamation of Arid Lands.
 As a senator, White was best known for his efforts to secure an improved harbor for Los Angeles, which became the Port of Los Angeles.

 After his Senate term, White resumed practicing law.
 He died in Los Angeles on February 21, 1901, and was buried at Calvary Cemetery in Los Angeles.